mblayman/mattlayman.com/content/django-riffs/2021-07-19-14-go-live-deployment.md

 and few are as simple
 to use as Gunicorn.

-To use Gunicorn,
-we need to point the `gunicorn` command to the WSGI application that Django projects have.
-If you recall,
-WSGI is the Web Server Gateway Interface.
-WSGI is the protocol that permits Django apps to talk to any of these web application servers.

-If you run the `startproject` command and named your Django project as "project," the WSGI application should be in a file like `project/wsgi.py`.
-Gunicorn is aware that Django conventionally calls the WSGI application in that module `application`, so your only action is to point Gunicorn to the module with Python's dotted syntax.
-Here's the most basic setup.

 ```bash
 $ gunicorn project.wsgi
 ```

-Gunicorn works by starting a main process that will listen for HTTP requests on the local machine at port 5000 by default.
-As each request reaches the main process, the request routes to an available worker process.
-The work process executes your Django app code to provide the response data to the user.

 By default,
 Gunicorn will only create a single worker process.